vladigleba/vladigleba.github.io/source/_posts/2014-03-21-deploying-rails-apps-part-3-configuring-unicorn.markdown

 date: 2014-03-21 10:08
 comments: true
 categories: [Rails, Deployment, Phindee]
+description: Learn how to configure Unicorn and find out how it differs from Passenger and Puma.
 ---

 Having covered how to install the technology stack powering Phindee in [part 2]({{ root_url }}/blog/2014/03/14/deploying-rails-apps-part-2-setting-up-the-server/), I will now shift gears and talk about how I configured Unicorn.
 I already explained why I chose to install Nginx, but I haven’t yet explained why I chose Unicorn, so here we go.